GuidoGiacomoMussini/Text_Mining-Lyrics_Analysis/README.md

 The initial aim of this work was to 'extract the style' of italian songwriters and rewrite famous songs following that specific writing style.

 The major challenges for this task were:
 * The lack of data.
-In fact, the songwriters considered composed about 120 songs during their careers, offering different styles and topics.
+In fact, the considered songwriters composed about 120 songs during their careers, offering different styles and topics.
+* The complexity and numerosity of the vocabulary used by these authors, in relation to the number of songs produced.
 * The lack of models, pre-trained specifically on the italian language, on which perform fine-tuning for the generation of decent lyrics, given the previous point.
-* The complexity and numerosity of the vocabulary used by these authors, in relation to the number of songs produced.

-A brief explanation of all the files in this repository follows
+A brief explanation of all the files in this repository follows.

 ## 1-Lyrics retrieval
 This script exploit [the Genius API](https://genius.com/api-clients) to get the Lyrics.
 The data consists of the 120 most popular songs by 4 artists: Fabrizio De André, Giorgio Gaber, Francesco Guccini, Claudio Lolli.
 Free subscription to this API allows a limited number of monthly requests, but it is sufficient to get the data.